soi-20/brains/_pages/strategy.md

 If you thinking about market-size, the market you are talking about is old and full of competitors.
 Market means buyers not a customer segment or existing category.

+Igore competition.

-So.
-Igore competition, don’t be data-driven.
+Don’t be data-driven.

 Create your own category.

 # Chp3.
 Right Midset of Excetuation